 Zhibek Zhorokulova, a researcher from Kyrgyzstan, reveals the features of the 2021 early presidential elections in Kyrgyzstan and explains what challenges await the future head of state in her article written for CABAR.asia.

 December 2020 in Central Asia is remembered for the start of the election campaign in Kazakhstan and Kyrgyzstan; high-level official meetings of the CIS and CSTO; arrangements for the new 2021; several protests; power outages and the still tenuous epidemiological situation in the region.

-The analytical platform CABAR.asia presents an overview of the major events in the region over the past month. (more…)
+The analytical platform CABAR.asia presents a brief overview of the major events in the region over the past month. (more…)

 Tajikistan met 2020 amid uncertainty due to the COVID-19 pandemic and protests in several cities.
 There was no vivid opposition in the parliamentary and presidential elections.
 Tajik migrants experienced difficulties returning home.
 Analythical journalist Navruz Karimov tells about the results of the year in details in his article for CABAR.asia.